 When you are in the land of milk and honey, honey is one of the things you should buy in Israel.
 It is produced in local farms and kibbutz and goes great on a toasted bagel.
 Ensure you place it in your checked luggage when you fly out of Israel due to liquid rules on airplanes.

 Israeli Zaatar (or Zatar) spice is made up for sumac, oregano, toasted sesame seeds, thyme and salt. it is commonly stirred into olive oil and baked on bread.
 It is hard to miss and you will find it at breakfast buffets, in markets, and sprinkled all over a variety of foods.
 You can buy it at any market to bring home from Israel.
 You can also find this spice more and more at home, but I have never found anything remotely close to what you can find in the Middle East.

 Dates have been a staple food in the Middle East for thousands of years.
 The Middle East and North Africa are the main producers of dates.
 Mejool dates are a large, succulent date and are cultivated in Israel (and other nearby countries).
 Dates are mentioned in the Bible and the Quran.
 These are one of the popular edible souvenirs from Israel to bring home and make a great gift or something to share with friends and family.

 Israeli Wine is gaining popularity worldwide and you can find over 200 boutique wineries throughout Israel.
 Both wine magazines and travel magazines are recommending Israel’s wines as some of the best around.

 With lands filled with Olive trees, it makes sense to bring home some of that flavorful olive oil from Israel.

-All over Israel you can find freshe squeeze pomegranite juices.
-You can also bring some pomegranite items home with you to share with your friends and family.
+All over Israel, you can find fresh squeeze pomegranate juices.
+You can also bring some pomegranate items home with you to share with your friends and family.

 Where to Buy?